alexdelprete/ha-abb-powerone-pvi-sunspec/README.md

 Enable Modbus TCP client on the VSN300, take note of the Unit ID (aka Slave ID) of the inverter (depends on the model, default on some models is 2 on others is 247) and during the configuration of the component, use the appropriate Slave address.
 Another important parameter is the registers map base address, default is 40000 but it may vary.
 All these parameters can be reconfigured after installation, clicking CONFIGURE on the integration.

-# Configuration Parameters Explained
+# Configuration

-You can change configuration parameters (except custom name and ip/hostname) at runtime through the integration page configuration.
+Configuration is done via config flow right after adding the integration.
+After the first configuration you can change parameters (except custom name and ip/hostname) at runtime through the integration page configuration, without the need to restart HA (this works since v2.5.0).

 ![](https://user-images.githubusercontent.com/7027842/214734702-bf899013-5e28-47b5-87a7-827e49ca465b.gif)